Frequently Asked Questions

 Lymphoedema is the build-up of excessive amounts of protein-rich fluid, which results in the swelling of one or more areas of the body.
-This happens when the lymphatic system has been damaged and/or does not work properly, and typically affects the limbs, but may also involve other regions of the body.
+This happens when the lymphatic system has been damaged and/or does not work properly, and usually affects the limbs, but may also involve other regions of the body.

 Women who have had breast cancer surgery involving removal of lymph nodes are particularly susceptible to the condition, but it is also associated with injury, obesity, immobility, infection and genetic deficiencies.
-Any major trauma to the lymphatic system causes a life-long risk of lymphoedema.
+Any major trauma to the lymphatic system causes a lifelong risk of lymphoedema.

 Early warning signs of lymphoedema include swelling of a particular region of the body such as an arm, leg or breast.

 Can I come to see you about lipoedema?

 Absolutely, we treat patients with lipoedema as well.